ray-project/ray/python/ray/tests/kuberay/README.md

 The test uses Ray client, so you should either
 - install nightly Ray in your environment
-- install Ray from source in your environment (`pip install -e`)
+- install Ray from source in your environment (`pip install -e`) Match your environment's Python version with the Ray image you are using.

 ## Run the test.